-Visiting Yosemite National Park in your RV
+Visiting Yosemite National Park in Your RV

 Yosemite National Park is truly one of the most magnificent places in America.
 From glacially-carved cliffsides to sparkling waterfalls, vast meadows, glistening lakes, and towering, vertical rock faces, Yosemite is truly a sight to behold.
 For centuries, people from all over have flocked to this area to explore this national treasure.
 Today, Yosemite receives nearly four million guests per year, and many of these visitors come via RV.
-With nine campgrounds to choose from and a variety of other amenities, Yosemite is a great place for a vacation any time of year.
-However, there is some careful planning that must go into taking an RV camping trip to Yosemite.
-Follow along for the best tips and ideas for planning your next trip to Yosemite National Park.

 1. Book Yosemite Valley campgrounds way ahead/check for cancellations